 These usually make up a combination of the previous two.
 Stakeholders have an active investment in your work and so, you’ll want to update them on how the program is going, the goals you have for it in the future, as well as some reflections on what could be done to improve any stumbling blocks you experienced on the way.

 While they require more detail than company-wide reviews, there’s still a focus on impactful stats.
 Getting the big numbers in front of them will prove the successes you’re talking about.

 Discover further key customer marketing statistics

 Understanding the landscape of your position throughout the industry is vital to improving your own customer marketing processes.
 But not to worry, we’ve got your back!

-Our State of Customer Marketing Report for 2022 gives a birdseye view of everything customer marketing related, including metrics.
+Our State of Customer Marketing Report for 2023/24 shows a birdseye view of everything customer marketing related, including metrics.
 The report also found:

 🏆 The largest value drivers for customer marketers this year were customer feedback collection (29%) and cross-selling/upselling (21.8%).

 ❓ Surprisingly, 59.3% of customer marketers said that just 0-10% of customers were considered advocates this year

 🧡 This year, the most popular metrics were divided between case studies at 17.5% and acts of advocacy (16.6%).